Casey Christine Higgins, Senior Counsel, Public Law & Policy

 Biography

-• Has broad experience with issues before the House Judiciary, Ways and Means, and Homeland Security committees.
+• Broad experience with issues before the House Judiciary, Ways and Means, Homeland Security, Energy and Commerce, and Education & the Workforce committees, as well as the Senate Judiciary and Commerce committees.

-Casey has nearly a decade of experience serving in the U.S. House of Representatives, most recently in the Office of the Speaker of the House Paul Ryan as Assistant to the Speaker for Policy and Trade Counsel.
-In that role, Casey was responsible for advising Speaker Ryan and the Republican leadership on matters under the purview of the Ways and Means, Judiciary, Homeland Security and House Administration committees.
-Her work focused on issues including trade negotiations and programs, immigration and border security, regulatory reform, intellectual property rights, state taxation, constitutional issues, the courts, the civil and criminal code, crime and terrorism, cybersecurity, transportation security, election law and campaign finance reform.
-Casey served as primary liaison to the Obama administration and, subsequently, the Trump administration, House and Senate leadership and committee offices, and key constituencies on and off Capitol Hill on behalf of the Speaker.
+Prior to joining Akin, Casey served in the Office of House Speaker Paul Ryan (R-WI) as Assistant to the Speaker for Policy and as Trade Counsel.
+In this role, Casey served as liaison to the Obama administration and, subsequently, the Trump administration, House and Senate leadership and committee offices, and key constituencies on and off Capitol Hill on behalf of the Speaker.
+Casey was responsible for advising Speaker Ryan and the Republican leadership on matters under the purview of the Ways and Means, Judiciary, Homeland Security and House Administration committees.
 She guided and coordinated committees of jurisdiction in developing and enacting legislation; developing and executing policy, communications and political strategies to advance the legislative objectives of the House Republican Conference; and identifying, organizing and leading external stakeholders in support of legislative initiatives.

 Representative Work